BrainyEducation/JIF8312/readme.md

 ## Known Bugs
 Some keywords do not return any search results and do not redirect to the default ‘no results’ page.
 This includes queries with special accents in the search.

+# Files of Interest for Merging with Live Site
+1. css/main.css
+2. search.php
+3. home.html

 # Install Guide
 ## Prerequisites & Required Software
 1. XAMPP (available here: https://www.apachefriends.org/index.html)